trailofbits/DrLojekyll/docs/CodingStyle.md

 ### Goto labels

-You may use `goto` statements, although please use them sparingly.
+You may use `goto` statements, although please use them judiciously.
 When using a `goto` statement, indent the label in line with the nearest enclosing `}`.
 For example:

 ```void Foo(void) {
   goto bar;